 - Use the most environmentally friendly fuels.
 Petrol creates more greenhouse gases than LPG and ethanol.

 - Shop locally and buy locally made goods to reduce the extent of your travel and help create urban villages by reinforcing local social and economic linkages.

 - Ride a bike.
-You don’t have to work out or don the lycra — electric bicycles are making it easier for many people to think about getting back on a bike and using it for everyday transport, especially within urban areas.
+You don’t have to work out or don the lycra — electric-assist bicycles are making it easier for many people to think about getting back on a bike and using it for everyday transport, especially within urban areas.

 - Work from home — avoid the commute every now and then by ‘telecommuting’.
 It reduces stress levels, adds variety to your work routine and lets you perform some home duties and spend time with your children while working.
 It’s good for your neighbourhood with your surveillance against crime during weekdays.

 There is a high price to pay for the personal convenience of private cars.

 Work with your local council and neighbours to reduce car use and promote a healthier community:

 - Traffic calming — Wider footpaths, speed humps, roundabouts, landscaped strips, local speed restrictions and road closures slow traffic and can transform your traffic-ravaged street into a friendly and attractive space shared by local residents, pedestrians, cyclists and motorists alike.

 - Street parties, markets and festivals — These festivities are fun, allow residents to reclaim their streets, strengthen the community, promote pride of place and increase opportunities for social interaction.

 - Neighbourhood traffic reduction plan — Residents can reorganise their travel behaviour to reduce car use.
 By first making an effort to reduce your car travel on others’ streets, you can encourage others to reduce car travel on your street.